Sabplpz/Chanllenge-03/README.md

 This project was given tto us with all the HTML and CSS, with only the intention of creating some Javascript code to make the site functional.
 However, I added my own twist to the CSS, to match my vibe.
 This project was created to provide secure passwords to my friends and family, or even me!
 This takes the weight off our shoulders of having to think about a good password.
-I learnt a lot of Javascript with this one, it made me moere confident with what I am coding.
+I learnt a lot of Javascript with this one, it made me more confident with coding.

 ## Usage